Course Schedules

 What are the Goals?

-By the end of This Power Quality and Reliability training course, participants will be able to:
+By the end of this training course, participants will be able to:

-• Calculate and use standardized reliability indices
+• Calculate and interpret standard reliability indices

 Who is this Training Course for?

-This training course is suitable to a wide range of professionals but will greatly benefit:
+This training course will benefit:

 • Engineers and technicians new to the power industry